yukikurage/jelly-docs/docs/v0.9/en/core-concepts/hooks.md

 # Hooks

-Hooks represent side effects and have the feature that a cleanup effect can be written.
+Hooks represent effects and have the feature that a cleanup effect can be written.

 ---